Servant Leadership Certificate

 Who is this program for?

-This new program is open to anyone interested in learning more about servant leadership and how to apply it.
+This program is open to anyone interested in learning more about servant leadership and how to apply it.
 Typical participants include leaders, program staff, supervisors, managers, and aspiring leaders in public-sector, nonprofit, business, health care, human services, religious, and other organizations.

 Learners should come with an open mind; a desire to serve first, then lead; and a willingness to be part of a learning environment by listening and learning from others and thoughtfully and actively contributing to the learning experience.